 After intensive discussions, design and planning sessions, we replaced the old areas of narrow, high-rise pallet racking aisles with a 1,312 m2 (14,120 ft2) mezzanine floor.
-Designed to maximise the building’s footprint, the mezzanine provided a modern, two-storey storage picking facility.
+Designed to maximize the building’s footprint, the mezzanine provided a modern, two-storey storage picking facility.

-Over 2,063 linear metres of storage racks gave garment-hanging for dresses, shirts and coats.
+Over 2,063 linear meters of storage racks gave garment-hanging for dresses, shirts and coats.
 Beneath the mezzanine we installed a low level picking system comprising 618 hand-picking pallet locations and 5,375 off-carton storage units.

 Appointing Storage Concepts to handle the entire operation proved a wise decision on Jacques Vert’s part.